 Publish segments to the Experience Cloud

-Publishing a segment to the Experience Cloud lets you use the segment for marketing activity in Audience Manager and in other activation channels, including Adobe's Advertising Cloud, Target and Campaign.
+Publishing an Adobe Analytics segment to the Experience Cloud lets you use the segment for marketing activity in Audience Manager and in other activation channels, including Adobe's Advertising Cloud, Target and Campaign.
 Recent updates have significantly optimized the publishing workflow.
 You can now publish Analytics segments to Experience Cloud in under 8 hours.
 Use these segments to activate audiences in Audience Manager to all downstream destinations.

 - Ensure that the report suite that you are saving this segment to is enabled for the Experience Cloud .
 Otherwise you cannot publish it to the Experience Cloud.